 Look up the word “deadline” in your online dictionary of choice, and it should be accompanied by an IRS logo.
-That’s because the Internal Revenue Service is dead serious about its tax filing deadline of April 15.
+That’s because the Internal Revenue Service is dead serious about its tax filing deadline.

 Miss the tax deadline and the consequences can be even more serious.
 Failing to pay your taxes can result in the IRS and assorted parties going to great lengths to get their money.
 But how does it affect other areas of life, like your credit score?